dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/3-keyboard-accessibility-how-to-test/README.md

 Each page should have a skip link at the top of the page, but they might have several skip links depending on the content.

 To test the main skip link, refresh the page and press the <kbd>TAB</kbd> key.
 The first interactive element should give the user the option to skip to the main content.
-When you use the <kbd>ENTER</kbd> key, the link should activate and the focus should move to the main content.
+When you use the <kbd>ENTER</kbd> key, the link should activate, and the focus should move to the main content.

 ## Focus order is logical
 When navigating a webpage using a keyboard, the elements that receive focus should follow a logical reading order.
 Logical usually means it reads top to bottom and left to right.

 When testing keyboard navigation, you should make sure that each time you use the <kbd>TAB</kbd> key, it moves you to the next logical interactive item.
 Any items that cannot be activated with a mouse, should not receive keyboard focus.

 In rare circumstances, the focus order may still be considered logical even if it does not go top to bottom.
 For example, a pop-up modal which has a close button at the top.
-It would be logical for the close button to be the last item focusable in the modal, because it would make less sense to focus it first and then have the user move backwards in the sequence to close it.
+It would be logical for the close button to be the last item focusable in the modal because it would make less sense to focus it first and then have the user move backwards in the sequence to close it.

 ## Focus visible
 For a sighted user, one of the biggest challenges in keyboard navigation is being able to see which element currently has focus.